Jadunath Sarkar

 Sir Jadunath Sarkar, (10 December 1870 – 19 May 1958) was a prominent Indian historian and a specialist on the Mughal dynasty.

 Sarkar was educated in English literature and worked as a teacher for some time but later shifted his focus to history research writing.

-He had vast knowledge of Persian language and all his books he wrote in English.
-He was vice-chancellor (VC) of University of Calcutta from 1926 to 1928 and a member of Bengal Legislative Council between 1929 and 1932.
+He had vast knowledge of the Persian language, and he wrote all his books in English.
+He was vice-chancellor (VC) of the University of Calcutta from 1926 to 1928 and a member of the Bengal Legislative Council between 1929 and 1932.
 In 1929 the British knighted him.

 Early life and education

-Sarkar was born on 10 December 1870 in the village of Karachmaria in Chhatardighi, Singra, Rajshahi district, Bengal Presidency (now in Natore District, Bangladesh).
+Sarkar was born on 10 December 1870 in Mahishya family to village of Karachmaria in Chhatardighi, Singra, Rajshahi district, Bengal Presidency (now in Natore District, Bangladesh).
 His father, Rajkumar Sarkar, was a local zamindar and owned a large library.
-His mother Harisundari Devi had seven sons and three daughters, with Jadunath being the fifth child and third son.
+His mother, Harisundari Devi, had seven sons and three daughters, with Jadunath being the fifth child and third son.
 In 1891, he graduated in English from Presidency College, Calcutta.
-In 1892, he topped the Master of Arts examination, in English at Calcutta University and in 1897, he received the Premchand-Roychand Scholarship.
+In 1892, he topped the Master of Arts examination in English at Calcutta University, and in 1897, he received the Premchand-Roychand Scholarship.